Running Your Code

 Default Command

-• The DriveCommand will constantly watch joystick inputs as well as apply dead zones and field-orientated drive
+• The DriveCommand will constantly watch joystick inputs as well as apply dead zones and field-oriented drive.

-• If you press a button that triggers another command for the drive system (e.g., rotating), that command will interrupt the DriveCommand temporarily until it finishes.
+• If you press a button that triggers another command for the drive system (e.g., rotating), that command will interrupt the DriveCommand current command temporarily until it finishes.

 • Once the other command finishes, the DriveCommand automatically resumes as the defaultCommand, listening to joystick inputs again.